HEP-FCC/FCCeePhysicsPerformance/General/README.md

 ```
 See the [tutorial here](https://hep-fcc.github.io/fcc-tutorials/fast-sim-and-analysis/FccFastSimDelphes.html) for a usage example.

-- In the FCCEDM output, this will save the track parameters: ( d0, z0, phi, theta, q/p ) with d0 and z0 in mm and q/p in GeV-1.
+- In the FCCEDM output, this will save the track parameters: ( d0, z0, phi, theta, q/p ) with d0 and z0 in mm and q/p in GeV-1 [TBC for q/p].
 The covariance matrix is given in this basis.
 It is saved as 15 floats,  trkCov[0], trkCov[5], trkCov[9], trkCov[12] and trkCov[14] denoting the diagonal elements of the symmetric matrix.